- 27 Jan 2025

 To edit a Relationship:

-- In the header of the Relationship details pane, click the pencil icon.
+- In the header of the relationship details pane, click

 Duplicating and Deleting Relationships

-You can duplicate Relationships, as well as, delete them when they are no longer needed.
-Only custom Relationships can be deleted.
+You can duplicate any relationship and delete custom relationships when they are no longer needed.

 - Do one of the following: